elazarl/elazarl.github.io/bootsequence.md

 [A20](http://www.win.tue.nl/~aeb/linux/kbd/A20.html) line, and set up the segment registers.

+# TODO: explain that the cmdline is pushed there.
 Then, it'll try to actually load the OSV loader from disk, using [interrupt 13](http://wiki.osdev.org/ATA_in_x86_RealMode_%28BIOS%29#LBA_in_Extended_Mode)